Basic care

 Superficial vs. deep wounds

 Superficial wounds, also known as abrasions, typically involve the outermost layer of skin and may appear as red, shallow patches or scratches.
 These wounds can usually heal on their own with proper cleaning and bandaging.
+However, it's important to monitor these wounds for signs of infection, such as swelling or unusual discharge, and seek veterinary advice if needed.

 Deeper wounds, such as lacerations or puncture wounds, penetrate further into the skin and may involve underlying tissues, muscles, or tendons.
 These wounds may bleed more profusely, may appear jagged or irregular, and may cause significant pain.
+It is vital to handle these wounds carefully and consult a veterinarian to determine the best course of action.

 In addition to the depth of the wound, other signs can indicate a need for professional veterinary attention: